divya-gupta-sevya/PDK/DRC/readme.md

         .
    }

+    Calibre keeps layer data in memory until it is no longer needed by another rulecheck.

     RuleCheck Comments:
     3 ways-     //      OR      @       OR      /* ... */
     The last way of commenting is for multi-line comments.